Prepress proofing: History

-Since the first days of Johannes Gutenberg, proofing has just been press proofs - one makes a short run on the press in order to verify what is to be done on a production run.
-As technology evolved to lower the per-copy cost of a printing job, the cost of starting a production run continued to rise.
+Since the first days of Johannes Gutenberg, proofing has just been press proofs – one makes a short run on the press in order to verify what is to be done on a production run.
+While technology evolved to lower the per-copy cost of a printing job, the cost of starting a production run continued to rise.
 Today, it can be very costly to start up a production press, and thus it is cost-prohibitive to run a press proof.
 While some people may think a press proof is the ultimate proof quality, this is not necessarily so, especially if the production run is done days or weeks later when press conditions may have changed, or the production run is done on a different press than the press proof.

 In the late 1940s, the first overlay systems were developed.
 These systems produce each of the process colors on a separate sheet of clear film and then register them together to view the final proof.

 The Ozalid division of General Aniline and Film (GAF) Corporation created Ozachrome as the first commercial system used in proofing.
 Diazo (light-sensitive dye) coatings on film were used for each of the process colors, and the films were developed using ammonia vapor.
 The initial process colors used were red, yellow, blue and black, although other colors may have been used in subsequent years.
 A black separation was processed on a white paper, while the remaining separations were processed on clear cellulose acetate.

 Around 1965, 3M invented an overlay system called Color Key.
 Basically, sheets of clear polyester were coated with UV-sensitive pigmented emulsions in the four process colors, cyan, magenta, yellow and black.
 Later, spot colors were created (Color Key Custom Colors).
 The sheets were exposed to the artwork via a carbon arc lamp, washed with water and process chemicals, and then dried.

 As of 2010, overlay proofs are still created, for example for small single-drum presses where each color has to be a separate run.
 Such proofs are usually made using either inkjet printers or lamination devices.

 Internal (single-sheet) or laminate systems attempt to overcome the problems with overlay systems by putting all process colors on a single sheet of media.
 After the end of World War II, the first commercial system, called Watercote, was introduced by the Direct Reproduction Corporation.

 By the 1970s, 3M developed Transfer Key technology, which used a cold lamination adhesive process.
 Successive layers of colored adhesive would be pressed on the substrate, exposed and washed away until all the colors existed on a single substrate.
 This later evolved into the Match Print product, which used a thermal transfer lamination process.
 The Match Print trade mark has since been sold to Kodak, which uses it today in its MATCHPRINT InkJet and MATCHPRINT Virtual products.
 Both Color Key and Match Print have also become generic names for types of prepress proofs.
 Later, other similar water process products such as DuPont Waterproof came on the market.